 Tulane University, located in New Orleans, Louisiana, was selected on June 1st, 1938, for the establishment of a Naval Reserve Officers Training Corps Unit.
 Since its inception, the Tulane NROTC Unit has aimed to commission the best trained and most highly qualified Ensigns and Second Lieutenants in the United States Navy and Marine Corps.
 Nearly 80 years later, the unit proudly exists as one of the oldest active NROTC programs in the nation.
 Today, the Tulane Battalion is made up of approximately 60 midshipmen from five institutions: the host, Tulane University, and our cross-town affiliates, Dillard University, Loyola University New Orleans, University of New Orleans, and Xavier University of Louisiana.
+The Tulane Naval ROTC program develops future officers mentally, morally, and physically by instilling in them the highest ideals of duty and loyalty, as well as the core values of Honor, Courage, and Commitment.
+These future officers will possess basic professional knowledge, be motivated toward careers in the U.S. Navy or Marine Corps, and have a potential for future development in mind and character so as to assume the highest responsibilities of command, citizenship, and government.

 Recipients of the NROTC scholarship at Tulane, or at any of our four cross-town affiliates, receive scholarships covering 100% tuition and fees, a book stipend, a monthly stipend, uniforms, and Naval Science textbooks.
 In addition, scholarship students at Tulane receive the Tulane Cooperative Room and Board Scholarship, which waives the cost of standard housing and a meal plan, a value of approximately $14,000 per year.
 All told, the NROTC scholarship at Tulane University is worth nearly $275,000 over four years.